catalystneuro/heidelberg-metadata-gui/README.md

 ```
 $ metadata-gui
 ```

 On your browser, navigate to `localhost:5000`.

-You can run metadata-gui with optional arguments, for example:
+You can run metadata-gui with optional arguments, for example, to start it with a specific schema file and run the server on a specific port:
 ```
-$ metadata-gui --port XXXX
+$ metadata-gui --schema_path /home/user/my_schema.json --port XXXX
 ```

 # Running on docker

 - Build docker with:
 ```
 docker build -t heidelberg:latest .
 ```

 - run the docker with (this will reference a local folder to docker):
 ```
 docker run -it -p 5000:5000 -v /host/path/to/filesFolder:/usr/src/heidelberg_metadata_gui/files <image_id>
 ```

 Your referenced local folder will be in the files folder of the docker